Request a Case Review Today

 What Constitutes a Breach of Fiduciary Duty?

 What constitutes a breach of fiduciary duty?
 Well first, let us go over the responsibilities of the Trustee, Executor, and Estate Administrators to understand their responsibilities better.
-First and foremost, any action a Trustee takes must show their efforts were for the Trustor and beneficiaries wherein their duty of loyalty, impartiality, prudent investing, fiduciary accounting, defending against claims, and self-dealing are at the forefront before their wishes.
+First and foremost, any action a Trustee takes should show their efforts were for the Trustor and beneficiaries wherein their duty of loyalty, impartiality, prudent investing, fiduciary accounting, defending against claims, and self-dealing are at the forefront before their wishes.
 Within the Trust are sections describing how the beneficiaries and heirs will receive their part of the estate.
-With that said, the Trustee must maintain transparency at all times with the beneficiaries.
+With that said, the Trustee should maintain transparency at all times with the beneficiaries.

 So what constitutes a breach?
 Below are just some reasons to sue a Trust for breach their fiduciary duty: